Can Dogs Have Allergies?

 Dogs can also develop food allergies, however, they are less common than environmental allergies.
 Food allergies also cause itchy skin, just like environmental allergies.
 Some dogs with food allergies will also have digestive problems like vomiting, diarrhea, or weight loss.
 If your dog’s only symptom is a digestive problem though, it is more likely that there is another cause for it, so be sure to see your vet any time your dog is experiencing gastrointestinal problems.

-You’ll want to rule out more common causes of digestive problems like parasitesopens in a new tab, infections, pancreatitisopens in a new tab, or eating things they shouldn’topens in a new tab, before considering food allergies as the cause.
+You’ll want to rule out more common causes of digestive problems like parasites, infections, pancreatitis, or eating things they shouldn’t, before considering food allergies as the cause.
 If your dog seems to have signs of itchy skin year-round, you may want to consult a vet regarding the possibility of a food allergy.
-The gold standard for testing for food allergies is a diet trial, where a dog is put on a very limited ingredient diet to eliminate possible allergens.
+The gold standard for testing for food allergies is am emilimation-diet trial, where a dog is put on a very limited ingredient diet to eliminate possible allergens.
 This typically requires a prescription hypoallergenic diet.
-While there are over-the-counter diets that claim to be “limited ingredient” or hypoallergenic, these diets are often prepared on the same equipment as other diets, leading to cross-contamination.
+While there are over-the-counter diets that claim to be “limited ingredient” or hypoallergenic, these diets are often prepared on the same equipment as other diets, potentially leading to cross-contamination.

 If a diet trial is not performed properly or contains contaminants, it can be impossible to truly know if it worked, and whether or not a dog actually has a food allergy.
-If the food trial is successful, meaning that a dog’s signs resolve on the special diet, they will need to continue to eat a hypoallergenic diet for lifeopens in a new tab.
-It is important to ensure that their long-term diet is complete and balanced to provide all of the nutrients their body needs and to avoid any deficiencies.
+If the food trial is successful, meaning that a dog’s signs resolve on the special diet, a food challenge may be the next step where the suspected ingredient is reintroduced to see if their signs come back.

 While home-cooked recipes are sometimes used for the initial diet trial, most of these diets are not balanced and should not be used long-term.
 Check with your vet if you are unsure whether your dog’s diet is healthy for them to continue.
 Dogs on a special hypoallergenic diet also cannot have table scraps or treats that will interfere with their special diet.
 You can consult with your vet to find a list of safe treats or table foods that won’t cause a flare up while still allowing you to pamper your pup.